akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     If you create a new attribute type, Akeneo will need three things to manage it in the frontend:

-    - A **model**: a representation of your attribute, it's properties and overall behaviour
+    - A **model**: a representation of your attribute, its properties and overall behaviour
-    - A **reducer**: to be able to know how to modify it's custom properties and react to the user intentions (see https://redux.js.org/)
+    - A **reducer**: to be able to know how to modify its custom properties and react to the user intentions (see https://redux.js.org/)
     - A **view**: as a React component to be able to render a user interface and dispatch events to the application

 1) Model
 ^^^^^^^^

-The model of your custom attribute will contain the common properties of an attribute (code, labels, scope, etc) but also it's custom properties and behaviours (*even if for now, our Simple Metric attribute doesn't have any*).
+The model of your custom attribute will contain the common properties of an attribute (code, labels, scope, etc) but also its custom properties and behaviours (*even if for now, our Simple Metric attribute doesn't have any*).
 To integrate it with the rest of the PIM, your attribute needs to implement the Attribute interface and provide a denormalizer.

 This is the purpose of this section: provide a denormalizer capable of creating your custom attribute implementing Attribute interface.